SharePoint/sp-dev-provisioning-templates/tenant/SP-Starter-Kit/README.md

     - For tenants that have English but have a different default language, the [term set provisioning may be modified to assist with installation](./documentation/term-store.md#non-english-tenants).
 - Release preferences for your tenant will need to be set as "Targeted release for everyone" option (also known as First Release)
 - Add used tenant administrator account as Term Store Administrator in the Taxonomy Term Store
 - The tenant app catalog must have been created

 ![SharePoint Starter Kit UI](./sp-starter-kit-front-page-16x9.png)

+## Support for this template

+If you have any issues or questions around this template, please use the [sp-starter-kit GitHub repository issue list](https://github.com/SharePoint/sp-starter-kit/issues).
+This is community supported template.

 <img src="https://telemetry.sharepointpnp.com/sp-dev-provisioning-templates/SP-Starter-Kit" />